 Our first port was Costa Maya, Mexico.
-Joel and I decided that we would leave Chloe and Sophia at the kids’ club and take Bria to see the Mayan ruins of Chacchoben.
-My parents had also chosen to do the same excursion, so we all went together.
+We decided to leave the two younger children at the Royal Caribbean kids’ club and take our oldest to see the Mayan ruins of Chacchoben.
+My parents also chose to do the same excursion, so we all went together.

 The first thing we saw when the ship docked in Costa Maya was the incredibly blue water.